Huqicheng/zheap/src/backend/access/zheap/README.md

 We can also reuse space if a transaction frees up space on the page (e.g. by delete) and then tries to use additional space (e.g. by a subsequent insert).
-We can’t in general reuse space freed up by a transaction until it commits, because if it aborts we’ll need that space during undo; but an insert or update could reuse space freed up by earlier operations in the same transaction, since all or none of them will roll back.
+We canâ€™t in general reuse space freed up by a transaction until it commits, because if it aborts weâ€™ll need that space during undo; but an insert or update could reuse space freed up by earlier operations in the same transaction, since all or none of them will roll back.
 This is a good optimization, but this needs some more thought.